omertr04/Week4-Quiz/README.md

 7. After the quiz ends, you can enter your initials to save your score.
 8. You can view the highscores by clicking the "View Highscores" link.

-## Customize the Quiz - Altough i added some boring questions, if you wanted to try this you can customise the code to put in questions of your choice and play with friends and family!!!
+## Customize the Quiz -
+# Altough i added some boring questions, if you wanted to try this you can customise the code to put in questions of your choice and play with friends and family!

-If you want to customize the quiz and add your own questions, you can modify the `questions` array in the `script.js` file.
-Each question is defined by an object with the following properties:
+ you can modify the `questions` array in the `script.js` file as shown below.

 ```javascript
 {